Upgrade Readiness requirements

 See Windows 10 Specifications for additional information about computer system requirements.

-Windows 10 LTSB is not supported by Upgrade Readiness.
-The Long-Term Servicing Channel of Windows 10 is not intended for general deployment, and does not receive feature updates, therefore it is not compatible with Upgrade Readiness.
-See Windows as a service overview to understand more about LTSB.
+While Upgrade Readiness can be used to assist with updating devices from Windows 10 Long-Term Servicing Channel (LTSC) to Windows 10 Semi-Annual Channel, Upgrade Readiness does not support updates to Windows 10 LTSC.
+The Long-Term Servicing Channel of Windows 10 is not intended for general deployment, and does not receive feature updates, therefore it is not a supported target with Upgrade Readiness.
+See Windows as a service overview to understand more about LTSC.

 Operations Management Suite